 Only One-Tenth of Honolulu Office Space is Suburban; San Diego, Raleigh-Durham & Fort Lauderdale Office Space Almost All in Lower-Density Areas

 On the opposite end of the spectrum are the San Diego, Raleigh-Durham and Fort Lauderdale office markets, which are primarily made up of suburban office properties.
-More precisely, 88% of San Diego’s 102 million square feet of office space is in non-central areas, while the percentage is 87% for both Raleigh-Durham and Fort Lauderdale.
+More precisely, 88% of the 102 million square feet of San Diego office space is in non-central areas, while the percentage is 87% for both Raleigh-Durham and Fort Lauderdale.

 The study used data provided by CommercialEdge, a service tailored for commercial brokers that offers extensive commercial property data and listings.
 We analyzed the total square footage of office space in suburban areas, as well as the total square footage of office space delivered in the last 10 years in suburban areas.
 The study included 40,795 existing office properties in suburban locations from 66 office markets.
 “Submarkets” are defined as subdivisions of markets, determined according to delimitations made by CommercialEdge.

 The office square footage referenced in the article includes only commercial properties larger than 25,000 square feet, regardless of their occupancy status (owner-occupied, single tenant or multiple tenants).
 Markets that do not contain all three types of office space (CBD, urban and suburban) were excluded.
 All data was extracted as of June 11, 2020.

 The data for office construction in the last 10 years included properties constructed in suburban locations between January 1, 2010 and June 10, 2020.